-Some cats who end up at BLHS cannot adapt to indoor living.
-They may be feral (i.e., born and raised in the wild), or under-socialized and prefer little to no human contact or are friendly but never been indoors and prefer the outdoor life.
-Whatever the reason, we still believe these cats deserve a happy life and that they can be placed with families who value them as much as we do.
+Some cats who end up at our shelter cannot adapt to indoor living for various reasons.
+They may be feral (i.e., born and raised in the wild), under-socialized and prefer little to no human contact, or friendly but never lived indoors and prefer the outdoor life.
+Whatever the reason, we still believe these cats deserve a happy life and can be placed with families who value them as much as we do.

 Why adopt a barn cat?

-Adopting a barn cat can be a mutually beneficial relationship – you will be saving the life of a healthy cat, while they will help scare off small, pesky rodents!
+Adopting a barn cat can be a mutually beneficial relationship—you will be saving the life of a healthy cat and they can help scare off small, pesky rodents!
 To people who qualify, barn cat adoption is FREE.

 Barn cats are: